 We are extraordinarily lucky to have access to an excellent choice of state funded, independent, faith, grammar and boarding schools all within either a walking distance, short bus ride or a 10-30 minute car ride from Coventry City Centre.

 Specialist colleges/free schools and multi academy trusts offer a range of educational settings to suit all tastes and abilities.
-The City has six Ofsted rated ‘Outstanding’ secondary schools (Finham Park, Sidney Stringer, Whitley Academy, President Kennedy, Eden Girls and Kenilworth School) and a host of ‘Outstanding’ primary schools.
+The City has five Ofsted rated ‘Outstanding’ secondary schools (Finham Park, Sidney Stringer, President Kennedy, Eden Girls and Kenilworth School) and a host of ‘Outstanding’ primary schools.

 The National Maths and Science College (15-18 year olds), Westwood Academy, WMG Academy for Young Engineers are a short distance from the University.
 The nearest primary schools are Cannon Park Primary and Charter Primary – both schools received a ‘good’ rating in their latest Ofsted reports.

-Stratford, Rugby, Leamington, Solihull and Warwick are hot on our heels and also home to ‘Outstanding’ independent and state funded, primary and secondary schools and colleges.
+Stratford, Rugby, Leamington, Solihull and Warwick are also home to some excellent educational establishments, ‘Outstanding’ independent and state funded primary and secondary schools and colleges.